Clicky

 Strong and crash-tested dog harness

-When looking for a car-safe harness, my first criteria is that it must be both crash tested and adjustable.
+When looking for a car-safe harness, my criteria are that it must be both crash-tested and adjustable.
 While comfort is also important, it comes secondary to the safety of the harness.
-With that in mind, here are four of the best dog harnesses for car travel (I haven’t included even the best dog seat belts, as I don’t believe a dog seat belt provides the same level of protection as a harness).

 Disclaimer: The harnesses below are amongst the best for travelling in a car.
 That doesn’t mean they’ll protect your pet in every accident though.
 Dogs vary in size and shape, and accidents are unpredictable in nature, so it’s impossible to create a product that protects every pet in all crashes.